-Apparently, Dutch parents raise the happiest children in the world
+Apparently, this is the country that raise the happiest kids in the world

 As parents, raising children who are happy and healthy is pretty much what life is all about.